avcheban1988/Tabs/README.md

 #Tabs
-Hi, one of the easiest ways to create tabs on pure JS.
+Hi, one of the easiest ways to create tabs on native JS.
 Classes need to be changed in the code.

 Instead of the '.infoheader class', insert a wrapper for your tabs.